Fern Hill Expectations & General Information for Parents

 Ties are worn by both girls and boys in Years 3-6 and should be tied sensibly.
 Please make sure your child’s tie is clearly named.

 Summer dresses may be worn in the Summer term.
-This should be a red stripped school dress.
+This should be a red striped school dress.
 Stripped dresses are available from our uniform supplier, PMG School Wear, and Marks & Spencer or John Lewis.

 School shoes must be black and comfortable.
 Ankle, long or wellington boots and trainers may not be worn in school, nor may any type of sandal or open-toe shoe.